Youssef Safri

-Youssef Safri (يوسف سفري, born 3 January 1977) is a Moroccan football coach and former player who is coach for Qatar SC.
+Youssef Safri (يوسف سفري, born 3 January 1977) is a Moroccan football coach and former player.

 Club career

 Safri started his youth career at Rachad Bernoussi.
 The following year, he was promoted to the senior squad.
 He was a midfielder best known for his passing and tackling ability.

-In 2001, he joined Coventry City where he played until 2004, scoring once against Sheffield Wednesday.
+In August 2001, he joined Coventry City where he played until 2004, scoring once against Sheffield Wednesday.
 In December 2003, he had come under fire after breaking the leg of Sunderland player Colin Healy.
 The next season, he joined Norwich City for an initial fee of £500,000 in the summer of 2004, after the Canaries had been promoted to the Premier League.

 Safri became popular among the Norwich fans towards the end of the 2004–05 campaign and during the 2005–06 season following a series of impressive performances.
-He scored a 40-yard strike against Newcastle United in April 2005 during the team's fight against relegation from the Premiership.
+He scored a 40-yard strike against Shay Given of Newcastle United in April 2005 during the team's fight against relegation from the Premiership.
 Safri was linked with a move to Feyenoord in the summer of 2005, but stayed at Carrow Road.

 Following the 3–1 defeat at Plymouth Argyle in September 2006, Safri and teammate Dickson Etuhu were reported to have traded punches on the team bus during their return journey to East Anglia, although these reports are now thought to have been discredited.
 After Peter Grant was appointed Norwich manager in October 2006, Safri was not a regular selection.
 There was speculation that he would leave the club in January 2007, fuelled by his comments in the Eastern Daily Press on 29 December 2006 in which Safri indicated that he would seek a transfer if Grant continued to use him as a substitute.
 Safri remained at Carrow Road until the end of the 2006–07 season, but after falling out with manager Peter Grant, Grant stated in the press on 1 August that Safri would not play for the club again.

 On 2 August 2007 he signed for Norwich's championship rivals Southampton on a two-year contract for a fee rumoured to be of the order of £250,000.
 On 24 October 2007 he was sent off in the 90th minute of Southampton's away defeat to Bristol City, for a heavy tackle on Lee Johnson, whose subsequent reaction to Safri pushing him by all accounts was exaggerated, resulting in a straight Red.

 On 7 July 2008 he joined Qatar Sports Club in a £300,000 transfer.